Sophia Osawe, PhD, MPH, AIMLS, EMBA

 - EMBA (Clinical Research Administration), Indian School of Management and Research, India

-- (Hons) Microbiology, University of Jos
+- BSc.
+(Hons) Microbiology, University of Jos

 Biography